 Our senior credit facilities include certain negative and operating covenants, including restrictions on our ability to pay dividends, and other customary covenants, representations and warranties and events of default.
 The senior credit facilities entered into and recorded by our subsidiaries significantly restrict our subsidiaries from paying dividends and otherwise transferring assets to us.
 The terms of our revolving credit facility specifically restrict subsidiaries from paying dividends if a minimum availability under the revolving credit facility is not maintained, and both senior credit facilities restrict subsidiaries from paying dividends above certain levels or at all if an event of default has occurred.
 These restrictions would affect us indirectly since we rely principally on distributions from our subsidiaries to have funds available for the payment of dividends.
-In addition, the our revolving credit facility includes a requirement that, subject to certain exceptions, capital expenditures may not exceed \$10 million in any calendar year and, if certain minimum availability under our revolving credit facility is not maintained, that we comply with a monthly minimum fixed charge coverage ratio test of 1.0:1.0.
-Compliance with the fixed charge coverage ratio test is subject to certain cure rights under the Company's revolving credit facility.
-At December 31, 2011, we were in compliance with the respective covenants.
-The credit facilities are collateralized by substantially all assets of our assets.
+In addition, our revolving credit facility includes a requirement that, subject to certain exceptions, capital expenditures may not exceed \$10 million in any calendar year and, if certain minimum availability under our revolving credit facility is not maintained, that we comply with a monthly minimum fixed charge coverage ratio test of 1.0:1.0.
+Compliance with the fixed charge coverage ratio test is subject to certain cure rights under our revolving credit facility.
+At December 31, 2012, we were in compliance with the covenants in our senior credit facilities.
+The credit facilities are collateralized by substantially all of our assets.

 In accordance with the senior credit facilities, we are required to make additional principal prepayments over the above scheduled payments under certain conditions.
 This includes, in the case of the term loan facility, 100% of the net cash proceeds of certain asset sales, certain insurance or condemnation events, certain debt issuances, and, within 150 days of the end of the fiscal year, 50% of excess cash flow, as defined, including a deduction for certain distributions (which percentage is reduced to 25% or 0% upon the achievement of certain leverage ratio thresholds), for any fiscal year.
 Excess cash flow is defined in the senior credit facilities as consolidated adjusted EBITDA (earnings before interest, taxes, depreciation and amortization) plus a working capital adjustment less the sum of repayments of debt and capital expenditures subject to certain adjustments, interest and taxes paid in cash, management fees and certain restricted payments (including dividends or distributions).
 Working capital adjustment is defined in the senior credit facilities as the change in working capital, defined as current assets excluding cash and cash equivalents less current liabilities excluding current portion of long term debt.
-As of December 31, 2011, we were not required to make an excess cash flow payment.
-However, the company expects to make a voluntary prepayment of \$10 million in 2012.
+As of December 31, 2012, we were not required to make an excess cash flow payment.